doda25-team11/operation/ACTIVITY.md

 I added the shadow launch as an additional use case and reviewed https://github.com/doda25-team11/operation/pull/18.

 - Arnas: https://github.com/doda25-team11/operation/tree/rate-limiter
 I was working on additional use case, that is traffic limiter as well as reviewing peers.
+UPDATE: Since there is already shadow launch present, this additional case was not merged.

 - Rodrigo: https://github.com/doda25-team11/operation/pull/15
 Analysed all the feedback + reviewed features left for reaching highest points in rubric.
 Worked on making a troubleshooting md.
 Merged the traffic management content.